abjdev/TorOSv2/README.md

 #### CEdit (CommandEdit)
 CEdit is an editor that is controlled by using commands.
 And I am gonna be honest, I just failed at implementing a proper editor lol
 CEdit has a `help` command that shows you all commands available.
-CEdit itself also interpret ETOScript but it **only** includes CEdit commands.
+CEdit itself also interprets ETOScript but it **only** includes CEdit commands.

 #### Path limitations
 As of now, only navigating using `cd` supports the .. "operator" to go back a folder.
 A proper path parsing implementation will be added soon.